Monkeyanator/personal-site/about.md

 My name is Sam, and I like working on hard problems.
 The two hardest problems I've come across are those of making people communciate and making computers communicate.

 Over Fall 2018, I was a Software Engineering Intern at Google.
-I worked on the Kubernetes Node Team, where I [introduced a distributed tracing model](https://github.com/kubernetes/enhancements/pull/650) into open-source Kubernetes.
-I also [authored an mutating admission webhook](https://github.com/kubernetes-sigs/mutating-trace-admission-controller) which injects a trace context object annotation, and which was adopted as an official sig-instrumentation project.
+I worked on the Kubernetes Node Team, where [I introduced a distributed tracing model](https://github.com/kubernetes/enhancements/pull/650) into open-source Kubernetes.
+As part of this work, I also [wrote a mutating admission webhook](https://github.com/kubernetes-sigs/mutating-trace-admission-controller) which injects a trace context annotation into objects, and which was adopted as an official sig-instrumentation project.

 Over Summer 2018, I was a Software Engineering Intern at [Amino Payments](https://www.aminopay.com/).
 I used [Apache Samza](http://samza.apache.org/) to process high-throughput advertisement transaction streams, as well as other backend-related tasks.